ssm/ssm-nifi/README.md

 ### NiFi state management

 This module configures NiFi to use `/opt/nifi/conf/state-management.xml` instead of the `./conf/state-management.xml` in the NiFi install directory.
+The values in this file are NiFi defaults, apart from the local state management directory or the cluster state management connect string.

-To override this, provide a `nifi_properties` class parameter which includes `nifi.state.management.configuration.file` pointing to your own file.
+To override this file with your own values, provide a `nifi_properties` class parameter which includes `nifi.state.management.configuration.file` pointing to your own file.

 ```puppet
 class profile::nifi (